Cosmic Hydrogen and Ice Loss Lines: Introduction

 \section{Introduction}

 Planetary systems are thought to form in a residual disk after the formation of a star.
 This residual disk is thought to be of the same composition as the star: primarily hydrogen and helium, but a small component (1\%) can form ices (H$_2$O, NH$_3$ and CH$_4$) and an even smaller component (0.5\%) can form silicate rock and metals.
 One possible outcome would be that planets of roughly stellar composition (gas giants) formed at various distances in the residual protoplanetary disk.
-However, we know from exoplanet observations that this is not the case, in fact gas giants makes up a relatively small portion ($\lesssim$10\%) of the observed exoplanet inventory. {With recent observations of exoplanets around small M-dwarf host stars~\citep{Luque2022, Cherubim2022, Piaulet2022, Diamond-Lowe2022}, as well as atmospheric characterization of puffy exoplanets by JWST~\citep{OCallaghan2022,Alderson2023,Rustamkulov2023,Feinstein2023,Ahrer2023}, the water world hypothesis becomes viable.
-Likely, the most common exoplanet ($\gtrsim$60\%) appears be what we call water worlds, consisting dominantly of H$_2$O, NH$_3$ and CH$_4$ ice components~\citep{PNAS:Zeng2019}, which is also consistent with the statistics on the planet radius versus flux (Rp-f) diagram.} Earth-like rock-metal planets are the second most common ($\sim$30\%) of observed exoplanets.
+However, we know from exoplanet observations that this is not the case, in fact gas giants makes up a relatively small portion ($\lesssim$10\%) of the observed exoplanet inventory.
+With recent observations of exoplanets around small M-dwarf host stars~\citep{Luque2022, Cherubim2022, Piaulet2022, Diamond-Lowe2022, Madhusudhan2023, Roy2023}, as well as atmospheric characterization of puffy exoplanets by JWST~\citep{OCallaghan2022,Alderson2023,Rustamkulov2023,Feinstein2023,Ahrer2023}, the water world hypothesis becomes viable.
+Likely, the most common exoplanet ($\gtrsim$60\%) appears be what we call water worlds, consisting dominantly of H$_2$O, NH$_3$ and CH$_4$ ice components~\citep{PNAS:Zeng2019}, which is also consistent with the statistics on the planet radius versus flux (Rp-f) diagram{, since there are planets of $\sim$3R$_{\oplus}$ existing at high flux where simple H$_2$-He envelope should no longer hold but water can.} Earth-like rock-metal planets are the second most common ($\sim$30\%) of observed exoplanets.
 This raises the question of how almost all of the H$_2$-He component was lost from most planets and how in addition the ice components were lost from Earth-like rock-metal planets.
-We thus infer that there must be processes resulting in the Cosmic Hydrogen and Ice Loss Lines that we call CHILLs.
+We thus infer that there must be processes resulting in the \emph{Cosmic Hydrogen and Ice Loss Lines} that we call CHILLs.
 In this paper we make use of the exoplanet systematics in the mass-radius diagram to infer, discuss, and model these processes.

 We thus hypothesize that the formation of most planets greater than about one Earth mass (1 M$_{\oplus}$) would start by acquiring a thick primordial hydrogen-helium envelope while being embedded in the residual gaseous nebular disk.
 Then, this primordial hydrogen-helium envelope is eroded away over time by various mechanisms primarily caused by the host star, at various escape rates depending on the host-stellar irradiation level and other factors.
 Therefore, when we look at the distribution of exoplanets in the mass-radius diagram, we see two Cosmic Hydrogen and Ice Loss Lines (CHILLs) of hydrogen and related volatile escape.